Tezeroth/edx-UI-UX-Bootcamp-wk-1/README.md

 I left them because they could be for something further down the line perhaps as the site grows. - please refer to the comments in the HTML

-# to ensure image and icon attributes contained the 'alt' attribute
+# 2: To ensure image and icon attributes contained the 'alt' attribute

 -I ensured the links in the nav bar had alt attributes - this may be excessive but I put them in for accessibility -I ensured that the main landing image had an alt description of 'people in a meeting' -I ensured the article images in the content section all had alt attributes and explanations of what they are -I ensured all the icons in the 'aside' sections, all had alt attributes and explanations of what they are

-# to ensure the heading attributes fall in sequential order
+# 3: To ensure the heading attributes fall in sequential order

 - I ensured that the headings all fall in sequential order, with h1 being used on the header, h2 on the articles of the content classes, and the h3 heading used in the aside section

-# to ensure the title elements contain a concise descriptive title
+# 4: To ensure the title elements contain a concise descriptive title

 - I ensured that all of the title elements were given a concise and descriptive title, that essentially matched the alt attributes.